hippocrat-dao/ERC20-batch-transfer/README.md

 Balance sheet is not limited to snapshot, can be sourced from various ways!

-### 2. Replace CONTRACT_ADDRESS at constants.js
+### 2. Replace CONTRACT_ADDRESS and CONTRACT_ABI at constants.js

-With your deployed one(if you modify BatchTransfer.sol, replace abi as well).
+With your deployed one's.

 ### 3. Create .env file in local and declare ETHERSCAN_API_KEY and SIGNER_PRIVATE_KEY